How to Look After Your Mental Health at University

 Seek support early

 You are not alone, there is support available.
 It can be hard to reach out for help, but it is okay and shows strength to ask for help when we need it.
-Here are a few different options that may help you:

 - Togetherall - A vibrant online community where members can support each other 24 hours a day, 365 days a year!
 Join today for free with your university email address.
+(This service is free to all students, and you can log in with your University email address)

 University can be tough and everyone experiences hard days sometimes.
 Succeeding at university can bring a lot of pressure to work hard for your future career potential, but nothing is more important that than your health and wellbeing.
 It is very important to look after yourself and seek help when you need it!